Do you need help selling your property?

 Once the buyer’s solicitor has the form, then it can be examined to find out about various essential matters, such as whether the property has central heating or damp proofing with appropriate guarantees.

-Legal enquiries are raised on the back of the information provide by the seller and it is often the case that more enquiries are raised because of information missing in the Property Information Form.
-This is why it is important to fill in the form as accurately as possible because omissions and errors will delay the conveyancing process.
-Read more - What can hold up exchange of contracts on a house?
+Legal enquiries are raised on the back of the information provided by the seller, and it is often the case that more enquiries are raised because of information missing in the Property Information Form.
+This is why it is important to fill in the form as accurately as possible, because omissions and errors will delay the conveyancing process.

 Reasonable speed in completing and returning the form is also highly important: it is very common that conveyancing processes are held up while waiting for the seller to complete and return their TA6.